akfullfo/taskforce/README.md

 In both cases, the event will cause the task to be stopped.
 As both tasks have the _wait_ `control`, they will then be restarted.

+### Included Modules ###
+*watch_files.py* handles triggering events to the event select loop when a file changes.

+*watch_modules.py* handles triggering events to the event select loop when any of the modules of a python application change.
+    It uses watch_files.py to detect the changes and *modulefinder* to identify the important modules used by an application.

 ### ToDo ###
 * Add pyinotify support so it operates efficiently with Linux
 * Extend support for python 3